 We include base salary in our executive officer compensation packages because we believe it is appropriate for a portion of compensation to be fixed and predictable, and because the use of base salary is consistent with the compensation provided to the similarly situated executives of our peers.
 Our compensation committee generally fixes the annual base salary of our executive officers at its regularly scheduled meeting in the first fiscal quarter of each year.
-Each executive officer's base salary reflects his or her position, experience, past contributions and potential.
-Annual changes to an executive officer's base salary, if any, are based on the committee's assessment of the individual performance of the executive officer, our overall performance and the performances of our business practices, any changes in the executive officer's role, general economic conditions (such as inflation), and economic forecasts.
+Each executive officer's base salary reflects his position, experience, past contributions and potential.
+Annual changes to an executive officer's base salary, if any, are based on the committee's assessment of the individual performance of the executive officer's role, general economic conditions (such as inflation), and economic forecasts.
 In determining the base salaries of our executive officers, the committee is also generally mindful of our overall goal of remaining competitive with our peers and retaining our executive officers.

-On March 28, 2019, our compensation committee set the annual rates of base salary for our executive officers as follows: \$785,000 for Mr. Maleh, our president and chief executive officer (representing an increase of 10.6% from the prior year); \$400,000 for Mr. Holmes, our chief financial officer, executive vice president and treasurer (representing an increase of 6.7% from the prior year); and \$400,000 for Mr. Yellin, our general counsel and executive vice president (representing an increase of 6.7% from the prior year).
-In increasing each executive officer's annual rate of base salary from its fiscal 2018 level, the committee considered the improvements in our performance over fiscal 2017, 2018 and 2019, and that the rates of base salary for Mr. Maleh and Mr. Yellin had not been adjusted during this period.
+On March 17, 2020, our compensation committee set the annual rates of base salary for our executive officers as follows: \$850,000 for Mr. Maleh, our president and chief executive officer (representing an increase of 8.3% from the prior year); \$400,000 for Mr. Mahoney, our chief financial officer, executive vice president and treasurer, \$425,000 for Mr. Holmes, our chief corporate development officer and executive vice president (representing an increase of 6.3% from the prior year); and \$425,000 for Mr. Yellin, our general counsel and executive vice president (representing an increase of 6.3% from the prior year).
+Mr. Mahoney's base salary was set in conjunction with his appointment in March 2020.
+In increasing each of our other executive officer's annual rate of base salary from its fiscal 2019 level, the committee considered several factors, including input provided by Semler Brossy, performance of the company and individual executive officer performance.